-The Bonn Guidelines were adopted in 2002 by the Conference of the Parties of the Convention on Biological Diversity in order to provide guidance in respect of implementation of relevant provisions under Articles 8(j), 10(c), 15, 16 and 19 of the Convention related to access to genetic resources and benefit-sharing.
-The Guidelines are voluntary in nature and are addressed to a range of stakeholders.13 They cover procedural and regulatory aspects, in particular, of prior informed consent, and identify monetary and non-monetary forms of benefit-sharing.14
+The Bonn Guidelines on Access to Genetic Resources and Fair and Equitable Sharing of the Benefits Arising out of their Utilization were adopted in 2002 by the Conference of the Parties of the Convention on Biological Diversity in order to provide guidance in respect of implementation of relevant provisions under Articles 8(j), 10(c), 15, 16 and 19 of the Convention related to access to genetic resources and benefit-sharing.
+The Guidelines are voluntary in nature and are addressed to a range of stakeholders.
+They cover procedural and regulatory aspects, in particular, of prior informed consent, and identify monetary and non-monetary forms of benefit-sharing.